Railsmania/scripts/foundation/rails_hello_world.md

 defined in the Gemfile and will be available in our project.

 # Webrick
 Even though we just generated our project, we can already launch a web server with our application.
 Make sure you are in your project's directory.
-Then in the terminal run:
+Then, in the terminal,  run:

 bundle execute rails server